 Timme-Laragy Lab Members Receive NESOT Awards

-Doctoral students Madeline Tompach and Marjorie Marin claimed top prizes at the annual meeting of the Northeast Chapter of the Society of Toxicology (NESOT) held on October 21, 2022.
-They are both members of Professor Alicia Timme-Laragy’s lab in the Department of Environmental Health Sciences.
+Doctoral student Madeline Tompach and postdoctoral research associate Emily Marques claimed top prizes at the annual meeting of the Northeast Chapter of the Society of Toxicology (NESOT) held virtually Dec.
+1-3, 2021.
+They are both members of Associate Professor Alicia Timme-Laragy’s lab in the Department of Environmental Health Sciences.

-“I’m so proud of the work that Madeline and Marjorie are doing – these studies contribute to our fundamental understanding of developmental toxicology, redox biology, and also advance our understanding of a pollutant that is found ubiquitously in the environment,” says Timme-Laragy.
+“I’m so proud of the work that Madeline and Emily are doing – these studies contribute to our fundamental understanding of developmental toxicology, redox biology, and also explore a novel way to potentially protect against a pollutant that is found ubiquitously in the environment,” says Timme-Laragy.